The Friends of Portland Works, Sheffield

 We currently have six trustees who have all been involved with Portland Works for some time and combine commitment, integrity and commercial experience.
 They are John Clarke, Andy Colls (Treasurer), Paul Iseard (Secretary), Geoff Marston, Mark Pickering (Chairman) and Tim Reynolds.
 Rachel is a chartered accountant, who lives and works in Sheffield.

-The Works, which is a grade 2* listed building, has been sadly neglected for fifty years.
+The Works, which is a grade 2* listed building, has been sadly neglected for over 50 years.
 We aim to attract donations from commercial companies, charitable organisations and private individuals that can be used for the necessary upgrading work, so the structure is sound and the premises meet current standards.